Ice Prevention for Food Distribution Centres & Cold Stores

-Chilled food distribution centres and commercial cold stores present their own unique issues to deal with.
-Anywhere that reduced temperatures are required to protect or store chilled or frozen products, has the potential for serious issues in relation to:
+Ice prevention in chilled food distribution centres and commercial cold stores presents unique issues.
+Anywhere that reduced temperatures are required to protect or store chilled, or frozen products have the potential for severe problems concerning:

 - Ice and snow inside the cold store

 Each time a door is opened to a cool or cold area, air and moisture enter from any adjacent untreated source.
 This air is then rapidly cooled, and the water contained within it is deposited on the coldest surfaces.
 Depending on the temperature in the room, this moisture will then appear as condensation or frost.

 The constant introduction of ‘fresh’ air will undoubtedly lead to:

 - Increased downtime

 In these instances, the use of a DEHUM desiccant dehumidifier deals with the moisture at the source, and the DEHUM units create a low dew point in the air in any adjacent areas.
 Meaning when the doors into the cold rooms are opened, there is insufficient moisture to condense or freeze on any surfaces.